abledaccess/access-must-be-abled/README.md

 - Syntactically Awesome Style Sheets (Sass) functionality.
 - Category and Tag context helpers.
 More information to help users understand the words appearing above post titles and to the left off post tags are in fact categories and tags respectively, which the post has been filed under.
 - A more descriptive 'read more' link on the index, archive and search pages to give the user more information as to what they're going to read more of should they follow the link.
+- Forced hyphenation -- as hyphenation *may* prove to add difficulty from some users when reading.